enkidevs/curriculum/JavaScript/Ecmascript 2015/tagged-template-literals.md

 ```
 Hi,
-I have 10 dollars and I would like to purchase 4 Oranges.
+I have 10 dollars,
+and I would like to purchase :
+4 Oranges.
 ```
 ---